htw-imi-showtime/showtime-website/content/ss24/master/m1_gaming_for_future/_index.md

 +++
 project_id = "M1"
+title = "Aquasolace"
-title = "Gaming for Future II: Turning the simulation into a game" subtitle = "Aquasolace - Gaming For Future" claim = "Aquasolace - Gaming For Future" abstract = "Aquasolace - Gaming For Future"
+subtitle = "Gaming for Future II: Turning the simulation into a game" claim = "Aquasolace - Gaming For Future" abstract = "Aquasolace - Gaming For Future"